 In 1964, The Food Stamp Act (P.L.
 88-525) was passed as a part of President Lyndon Johnson’s Great Society Program.
 Ms. Isabelle M. Kelley, the principal author of the Food Stamp Act of 1964, also served as the first Director of the Food Stamp Program.
 The goal of this initiative was to achieve a more effective use of agricultural overproduction, improve levels of nutrition among individuals with low-incomes and strengthen the agricultural economy.
 The Food Stamp Program required the purchase of “stamps” or coupons at benefit levels similar to what a household would normally allot to food expenditures.
 A “bonus” amount (benefit), which was determined based on a participant’s income level, was awarded to enable the purchase of a low-cost nutritionally adequate diet as defined by the Economy Food Plan.
 A U.S. House of Representatives provision to limit the purchase of soft drinks and “luxury” foods was eliminated from the final version of the bill.
 The federal government funded the program and licensed retailers, while the states authorized applications for food stamps and distributed the benefits.
 The legislation prohibited discrimination on the basis of race, religion, national origin, or political ideology of participants.

-The Food Stamp Act of 1977 included a provision to allow the purchase of seeds to grow foods.
+The Agriculture and Consumer Protection Act of 1973 included a provision to allow the purchase of seeds to grow foods.